oscafrica/documentation/src/contribute.md

 In quick summary, you will:

 * on GitHub, find and fork the source repository;
-* on your computer, clone your fork repository,
+* on your computer, clone your forked repository,
 * commit your changes in a new branch;
 * push your branch and submit a pull-request for it;
 * go through the review process until your pull-request is merged; and